VertebrateResequencing/wr/.docs/nextflow/verify/test-0300-statements.md

 1. Check evalStatement (groovy.go line 255) for each statement type
 2. Verify the statement type is parsed and evaluated
+3. Note: STMT-for, STMT-while, STMT-switch, STMT-break, STMT-continue, and `finally` clause are ⚠️NON-STRICT (not in syntax.html strict mode).
+   Classify them as normal but note the non-strict status.
-3. Classify per 00-instructions.md criteria
+4. Classify per 00-instructions.md criteria

 ### Features to classify